Celebrity Big Brother (British TV series) series 3: Kenzie

-Kenzie (born 6 January 1986) is an MC and rapper, best known for being a member of Blazing Squad and Friday Hill.
+Kenzie (born 6 January 1986) is an MC and rapper, best known for being a member of Blazin' Squad and Friday Hill.
 He entered the house seventh on his 19th birthday, he was tipped to win Celebrity Big Brother, but finished in second place, he has also appeared in other reality shows including CelebAir.

 Lisa I'Anson

 Lisa I'Anson (born 31 May 1965) is a former Radio 1 DJ and Top of the Pops presenter.
 Lisa entered the house fifth on Day 1.
 She was also accused of bullying Jackie and was heavily criticised by the media and viewers.
-She was third to be evicted in a surprise eviction on Day 14 via the Diary Room, she was dressed as Little Bo Peep and her housemates were unaware that she had been secretly evicted, she was booed heavily by the crowd on her exit.
+She was third to be evicted in a surprise eviction on Day 14 via the Diary Room, she was dressed as Little Bo-Peep and her housemates were unaware that she had been secretly evicted, she was booed heavily by the crowd on her exit.

 Summary

 Eight housemates entered on Launch Night, it was Kenzie's 19th birthday and he was given a party by Big Brother.
 After McCririck did not receive Diet Coke, he went on a silent protest.
 Their first weekly task was a renaissance task where I'Anson was Queen, on Day 5, Stallone entered the house as the Queen Mother.
 Stallone was Neilson's ex mother in law, Greer who felt Big Brother was bullying housemates quit on Day 6, becoming the first celebrity housemate to leave voluntarily.
 On Day 7, McCririck and Stallone were nominated for eviction.
 Caprice discovered a secret room on Day 9, where she could watch what the housemates said about her in the Diary Room, this resulted in an argument between her and McCririck.
 Stallone was evicted on Day 9.
 Nominations took place again on Day 10, with Bez and McCririck facing eviction, McCririck was evicted on Day 12.
 Voting lines for the winner opened after McCririck's eviction, with the housemate with the fewest votes being evicted on Day 14.
 Big Brother asked the housemates to nominate on Day 14, these nominations were in vain, as the public were already voting, I'Anson received the fewest votes to win and during a children's party where housemates dressed as children's characters and played a game of hide and go seek, I'Anson dressed as Little Bo Peep was called to the Diary Room and told she was evicted and unable to say goodbye to the others.
 Caprice was evicted two days later on Day 16, as part of a double eviction, Edwards was evicted shortly after her.
 On the final Day, Neilson finished in third place, Kenzie in second place and Bez as the winner.